awsdocs/amazon-ec2-user-guide/doc_source/ec2-classic-platform.md

 After you've migrated an Elastic IP address to a VPC, you cannot use it with EC2\-Classic\.
 However, if required, you can restore it to EC2\-Classic\.
 You cannot migrate an Elastic IP address that was originally allocated for use with a VPC to EC2\-Classic\.

 To migrate an Elastic IP address, it must not be associated with an instance\.
-For more information about disassociating an Elastic IP address from an instance, see [Disassociating an Elastic IP Address and Reassociating with a Different Instance](elastic-ip-addresses-eip.md#using-instance-addressing-eips-associating-different)\.
+For more information about disassociating an Elastic IP address from an instance, see [Disassociating an Elastic IP Address](elastic-ip-addresses-eip.md#using-instance-addressing-eips-associating-different)\.

 You can migrate as many EC2\-Classic Elastic IP addresses as you can have in your account\.
 However, when you migrate an Elastic IP address, it counts against your Elastic IP address limit for VPCs\.
 You cannot migrate an Elastic IP address if it will result in your exceeding your limit\.
 Similarly, when you restore an Elastic IP address to EC2\-Classic, it counts against your Elastic IP address limit for EC2\-Classic\.
 For more information, see [Elastic IP Address Limit](elastic-ip-addresses-eip.md#using-instance-addressing-limit)\.